-Guided by Director Charles Gehring and Assistant Director Janny Venema, the NNRC continues the work of the New Netherland Project.
+Guided by Director Charles Gehring and Associate Director Janny Venema, the NNRC continues the work of the New Netherland Project.
 Founded in 1974 to translate and publish the original 17th-century Dutch documents of New Netherland, the Project is one of the most ambitious translation projects ever conceived.

 With more than 7,000 pages translated to date, the Project has produced groundbreaking insight into the colony of New Netherland and the Dutch in colonial America.
 The work of the Project gained international acclaim as the inspiration and foundation of Russell Shorto's 2004 bestseller, The Island at the Center of the World.
 Through the NNRC, work begun by the Project is being expanded to encompass materials in collections around the globe.